-With the occasional exception, such as the extraordinary assortment of Americana at the Shelburne Museum near Burlington, there are few specific goals for tourists.
-Visitors come in great numbers during two well-defined seasons: to see the autumn foliage during the first two weeks of October, and to ski during the heart of winter, when resorts such as Killington and Stowe (former home to The Sound of Music’s Von Trapp family) spring into life.
-For the rest of the year, you might just as well explore any of the state’s minor roads, confident that some picturesque village will appear around the next corner.Read More
+With the occasional exception, such as the extraordinary assortment of Americana at the Shelburne Museum near Burlington (a lively city worth visiting in any case), there are few specific sights.
+Tourism here is more activity-oriented, and though the state’s rural charms can be enjoyed year-round, most visitors come during two well-defined seasons: to see the spectacular autumn foliage in the first two weeks of October, and to ski in the depths of winter, when resorts such as Killington and Stowe spring to life.Read More

 Lakeside BURLINGTON, Vermont’s largest city, with a population near forty thousand, is one of the most enjoyable destinations in New England.
 Renowned for its liveability and green development, it’s home to a hip, eclectic community that fuses urbanism with rural Vermont values.
 The city faces 150-mile-long Lake Champlain, which forms the natural boundary between Vermont and New York State.
 Burlington’s founders included Revolutionary War hero Ethan Allen and his family; Ethan’s brother Ira founded the University of Vermont.
 Home to five colleges and universities, the area has blossomed as a youthful and outward-looking college town.
 Its downtown is easily strolled by foot, notably around the Church Street Marketplace.

 The Long Trail